 Steps for Fixing Dried-Out Play Doh

-You might think to yourself “I’ve told them to put this away when they are done,” and you are probably right.
-But the Play Doh doesn’t have to be thrown away once it’s dried up a bit, you can salvage the dough.
+You might think to yourself “I’ve reminded them to put this away when they are done,” and you are probably right.
+But the Play-Doh doesn’t have to be thrown away once it’s dried up a bit, you can salvage the dough.
 Follow these steps to get it back in great shape for play time.

 Step 1: Access the Damage